andrewzimmer906/PocketPortalVR/README.md

 NOTE: Make sure to add a skybox component to your main camera if you want to define custom skyboxes for different dimensions.

-## Getting ready for Gear VR
+## Getting ready for Open VR

 The portal code works in both normal and stereo (VR) camera modes.
-If you are using Gear VR setup is identical to above with a couple of additional steps.
+If you are using Gear VR (or Rift) setup is identical to above with a couple of additional steps.

 1. Make sure to use the 'CenterEyeAnchor' camera as your main camera in the portal "Main Camera' variable.
 2. Add the "GearCameraRenderInfo" to your 'CenterEyeAnchor' camera.